mxeng/mcp-docs/labs/lab-g.md

 				sprintf(serial_string, "1:%d, 2:%d, 3:%d\n", parameter_in_1, parameter_in_2, parameter_in_3);
 				serial0_print_string(serial_string);  // this is just debugging, printing to the USB serial to make sure the right messages are received

-				//update controller based on new parameters here if you only want to run it after a new message

-			} // if the stop byte is not received, there is an error, so no commands are implemented serial_fsm_state = 0; //do nothing next time except check for start byte (below) break;
+				//put your code to send back to the controller here if you want to do two way comms } // if the stop byte is not received, there is an error, so no commands are implemented serial_fsm_state = 0; //do nothing next time except check for start byte (below) break;
 		}

 		if(serial_byte_in == 255) //if start byte is received
 		{
-			serial_fsm_state=1; //reset on 255
+			serial_fsm_state=1; //reset to waiting for first parameter state on 255 }
-		}
 	}
 }